micheltlutz/micheltlutz/README.md

 ### [Michel Lutz](https://micheltlutz.me)

 Hello.
-My name is Michel, Currently I work as Tech Manager being responsible for the knowledge base and structure of [Innovation Studio Modern Applications and Mobile Apps](https://compass.uol/pt/studios/modern-application-mobile-apps/) at [Compass.UOL](https://compass.uol).
+My name is Michel, Currently I work as Mobile Architecture Manager of [Innovation Studio Mobile Apps](https://compass.uol/pt/studios/modern-application-mobile-apps/) at [Compass.UOL](https://compass.uol).
 With 18 years of experience in software development and mobile app architecture, I have a passion for data and AI.